1st Street (Los Angeles)

-1st Street is an east–west thoroughfare in Los Angeles, East Los Angeles, and Monterey Park, California.
+1st Street is an east–west thoroughfare in Los Angeles, East Los Angeles, and Monterey Park in California, United States.
 It serves as a postal divider between north and south and is one of a few streets to run across the Los Angeles River.
 Though it serves as a major road east of downtown Los Angeles, it is a mostly residential street to the west.

 For over a mile between Hoover Street and Glendale Boulevard, 1st Street is synonymous with Beverly Boulevard.

 Transportation

-The L Line runs on east 1st Street between Alameda and Indiana Streets; it operates the Little Tokyo/Arts District, Pico/Aliso, Mariachi Plaza, Soto and Indiana stations.
-Metro Local line 14 runs through west 1st Street and Metro Local line 30 through East 1st Street.
-The under construction Metro Regional Connector will have a new light rail subway station on the intersection of 1st Street and Central Avenue.
+The E Line runs on east 1st Street between Alameda and Indiana Streets; it operates the Little Tokyo/Arts District, Pico/Aliso, Mariachi Plaza, Soto and Indiana stations.
+Metro Local line 14 runs through west 1st Street and Metro Local line 106 through East 1st Street.
 There's also another Metro Rail station at Hill Street which is Civic Center/Grand Park, served by Metro's B and D lines.

 Film history

 First Street was a location background filmed during the movie Blood In Blood Out (originally: Bound by Honor).

+The First Street bridge was used as the backdrop for Welsh rock band Lostprophets’ second album Start Something in 2004.

 Downtown bridges

-Walking through these historic bridges in Downtown Los Angeles from 1910 to the 1930s had been a leisure and pastime for some people.
 In the book Down by the Los Angeles River, written by Joe Linton, the author narrates a walking path starting from First Street Bridge.

 LA voters in 1924 passed the Viaduct Bond Act, which would allocate $2 million through a tax, and the funds allocated would go toward revitalizing the Downtown Los Angeles bridges.
 The friends of the Los Angeles River mobilized the La Gran Limpieza to clean up the Los Angeles River with an educational feature where they invited elementary, middle, and high school students.
 A collaboration the friends of the Los Angeles had was with the Los Angeles Conservation Corps’ Clean & Green program that monitored the water quality at the rivers monthly.
 Under their collaborated event efforts, activities included cleaning up trash, science experiments, educational workshop, and familiarizing participants with the Los Angeles River bridges themselves since events would be facilitated there to create community identity.